Bergen County, New Jersey: Geography

 Bergen County's highest elevation is Bald Mountain near the New York state line in Mahwah, at 1164 ft above sea level.
 The county's lowest point is sea level, along the Hudson River, which in this region is a tidal estuary.

 The sharp cliffs of the New Jersey Palisades lift much of the eastern boundary of the county up from the Hudson River.
 The relief becomes less pronounced across the middle section of the county, much of it being located in the Hackensack River valley or the Pascack Valley.
 In the northwestern portion of the county, Bergen County becomes hilly again and shares the Ramapo Mountains with Rockland County, New York.

-The damming of the Hackensack River and a tributary, the Pascack Brook, produced three reservoirs in the county, Woodcliff Lake Reservoir (which impounds one billion gallons of water), Lake Tappan (3.5 billion gallons), and Oradell Reservoir, which allows United Water to provide drinking water to 750,000 residents of northern New Jersey, mostly in Bergen and Hudson counties.
+The damming of the Hackensack River and a tributary, the Pascack Brook, produced three reservoirs in the county, Woodcliff Lake Reservoir (which impounds one billion gallons of water), Lake Tappan (3.5 billion gallons), and Oradell Reservoir, which allows United Water to provide drinking water to 750,000 residents of North Jersey, mostly in Bergen and Hudson counties.
 The Hackensack River drains the eastern portion of the county through the New Jersey Meadowlands, a wetlands area in the southern portion of the county.
 The central portion is drained by the Saddle River and the western portion is drained by the Ramapo River.
 Both of these are tributaries of the Passaic River, which forms a section of the southwestern border of the county.